Dealing with lag, slow loading times, or dropped games can quickly turn any online gamer’s experience into an unpleasant one.

 When is a Dedicated Gaming Server Not the Best Choice?

-While a dedicated gaming server comes with numerous advantages in terms of performance and other areas, it also comes at a higher price than other hosting solutions like shared or VPS servers.
+While a dedicated gaming server comes with numerous advantages in terms of performance and other areas, it also comes at a higher price than other hosting solutions like shared or VPS cloud servers.
 This remains true regardless of if you set up your own dedicated server at home or rent one from a hosting provider.

 Opting for a dedicated server setup at home means you’ll need to invest in expensive hardware and equipment, as well as higher energy bills if you plan to make your server available to the public.
 Running a physical server also means the server admin is responsible for cybersecurity and hardware and software maintenance, which means a high level of technical ability is required.